The Truth About Freelancing

 I have clients who work traditional work hours and I have to be available to them on their terms.
 This is in case we have to Skype or go over project guidelines, or an emergency comes up with a short turnaround time.
 I’m also juggling more than one project in a day so my day is consciously planned out.

 Occasionally I’ll watch a movie if I’m feeling spent (usually cuz I stayed up working late), or I’ll meet a friend for lunch or do some baking.
 But those activities definitely aren’t every day.
+And in my Proofreading Pro course, I prepare students for maximum productivity, too.

 Myth #2 Freelancers don’t do “real” work